 It is the aim of our school to provide every child with the best education possible.
-Our objective in setting out the school's SEND policy is to make everyone aware that all pupils have the right to benefit as fully as possible from the education provided within the school whatever their needs or abilities.
+Our objective in setting out the school's SEND policy is to make everyone aware that we wish all pupils to benefit as fully as possible from the education provided within the school whatever their needs or abilities.

-We cater for pupils who experience difficulties with:
+We provide for pupils who experience difficulties with: